Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 Training the Random Forest  Classifier without optimization gives me the following accuracies :

 ```
-The train score is :  93.87%
+The train score is :  93.60%
-The Validation score is :  84.40%
-The Test score is :  83.94%
+The Test score is :  84.06%
 ```

-As you can notice the Accuracy on the training dataset is ~94% where as the validation and test accuracies are quite low compared to the training accuracy.
+As you can notice the Accuracy on the training dataset is ~94% where as the  test accuracy is quite low compared to the training accuracy.
 This could most likely be the case of Overfitting.
 Since we have not defined any maximum depth of the tree it has the freedom to do quite well on the training dataset but the generalization is not expected to be that great on any unseen data.
 To correct this let me do the Random Search of the best parameters : `Max_features`, `Max_depth`.

 ```